qweeze/rstream/docs/examples/metadata_update/README.md

 After this the client can try to reconnect.

-Here you can find examples for producer and consumer.
+Here you can find examples for producers and consumers.

 You can start the producer and the consumer and then force the server to change the topology of the stream for example with this command:

 rabbitmq-streams delete_replica my-test-stream rabbit@rabbitmqcluster-sample-server-0.rabbitmqcluster-sample-nodes.rabbitmq-system

-The examples need to run in a minimal 3 nodes RabbitMQ cluster
+The examples need to run in a minimal 3 nodes RabbitMQ cluster.

+There is also an example where you can manage both Metadata Update and disconnections